 - 1. Shut down all but one node in the cluster. - 2.
 On the machine with an agent that you want to make a trusted agent, enter commands such as the following to create the trusted agent: - a. ectool --server <Server\host> login admin changeme to log into the server with the specified hostname of IP address and save the session ID. - b.
+To make a remote agent trusted, enter:

-If the agent is remote, enter to generate a certificate request for this agent, send a certificate authority (CA) request to the ElectricFlow server (the CA), receive a signed certificate from the CA for this agent, and add the CA certificate and the agent's private key (also signed by the CA) to the agent's keystore.
-In this example, the agent is remote because the remote argument is specified.
+to generate a certificate request for this agent, send a certificate authority (CA) request to the ElectricFlow server (the CA), receive a signed certificate from the CA for this agent, and add the CA certificate and the agent's private key (also signed by the CA) to the agent's keystore.